rluce/gurobi-machinelearning/docs/notebooks/myst/adversarial_mnist.md

 corresponding to another label, denoted $w$, and we want the difference between
 $y_w - y_l$ to be as large as possible.

-If we can find a solution where this difference is positive, then $x$ is a counter-example that will receive a different label.
-If instead we can show that the difference is non-positive, no such counter-example exists.
+If we find a $x$ where this difference is positive, then $x$ is a counter-example that receives a different label.
+If instead we show that the difference is negative, no such counter-example exists.

 ```{code-cell} ipython3
 ---